 “The University of Pittsburgh welcomed a larger-than-expected fall 2021 first-year class of 4,927 students to the Pittsburgh campus — a record number as a result of higher-than-projected yield of students from Pennsylvania more than likely due to the uncertainty of the pandemic.”

 Larger Percentages of Freshman Classes Filled with Early Applicants

 Some schools continue to admit large portions of the freshman class through early admissions, making the regular admissions cycle even more competitive.
 More students tend to apply through regular decision, so they are competing for fewer remaining positions in the class.

-Boston University, Cornell, Dartmouth, Duke, Middlebury, Northwestern, Skidmore, the University of Pennsylvania, and Washington University in St. Louis admit 40% or more of their incoming class through their early decision program.
-The chart below shows the percentage of the Class of 2024 filled with early decision admits.
+Barnard, Boston University, Dartmouth, Duke, Northwestern, Skidmore, Tulane, the University of Pennsylvania, Washington University in St. Louis, and Williams admit 40% or more of their incoming class through their early decision program.
+The chart below shows the percentages of recent classes for a sampling of selective colleges filled with early decision admits.